survivechinaflu/survivechinafludotcom/index.md

 If you do not have a CBRN gas mask that covers your eyes, be sure that you also include eye protection that completely covers your eyes, including from the sides.

+Tyvek and Tychem suits may be useful to cover the rest of your body and clothing.
+If you go this route, consider models that include integrated boots and a hood sized to fit respirators as well.

 ### Contaminated Clothing

+Keep in mind that personal safety equipment will become contaminated if exposed to a pathogen.
+Have a plan to safely dispose of used safety equipment safely without contaminating your home or other "bunker" location.

 ## Sanitation and Sterilization